 Salt became scarce toward the end of last winter and into early spring, when our region was still experiencing snow and severe below-freezing temperatures.
 Slip-and-fall liability was on the radar through April for commercial properties in our area—what a long winter!
-Meanwhile, from our clients’ financial standpoint, many of our commercial and retail clients might have blown through their 2014 snow and ice removal budgets because of the snow and ice we experienced well into spring.
-Now, rolling into fall 2014, the question is: What are we going to do about the price of our snow and ice management contract?
+Meanwhile, from our clients’ financial standpoint, many of our commercial and retail clients might have blown through their 2018 snow and ice removal budgets because of the snow and ice we experienced well into spring.
+Fall 2018 will be here before you know it, and the question is: What are we going to do about the price of our snow and ice management contract?

 Mother Nature dumps on northeast Ohio and brings a winter to remember (or not), but the budget is what it is.
 We get it.
 There’s no editing the numbers based on what the Doppler radar is doing.
 Schill has been successful at maintaining the pricing of its snow and ice management services for northeast Ohio clients because we’re progressive.

 We invest in research and experiment with alternative deicing formulas that deliver equal results as salt without stressing the supply (and clients’ budgets).
 We use stand-alone liquid deicing products and brines that can be used alone or mixed with bulk products (e.g., salt) to reduce the consumption of price sensitive material.

 Our liquid deicing products significantly reduce the amount of chemical de-icing products we apply, which gives clients a more sustainable and cost-effective solution.
 This way, treated road surfaces require fewer chemicals and applications throughout the season, saving both time and fuel.